 This is our most effective solution for photographers: ideal for those on a budget, students, or who simply want full control of their images.
-Metroprint standard means you colour correct, size and fully prepare your print for printing.
-During the ordering process you can set your print size as uploaded, or pick from our ‘set size’ menu.
+Self-Service standard means you colour correct, size and fully prepare your print for printing.
+During the ordering process, you can set your print size as uploaded or pick from our ‘set size’ menu.
 You can also add borders at this stage if you so wish.
-We have many how to guides with Photoshop tips and tricks, as well as a step by step guide to ordering to help you every step of the way.
+We have many how-to guides with Photoshop tips and tricks, as well as a step by step guide to ordering to help you every step of the way.

 We’ve noticed that some customers still want a professional eye cast over their images, perhaps to fine-tune them here and there – just to give them a little bit of extra TLC.

-That’s where our Metroprint Deluxe Service comes in; For an additional 50% of the standard Metroprint fees, one of our expert technicians will correct your colours to make sure they’re properly neutral and check that the blacks are black, the whites, white.
+That’s where our Premier level Self-Service comes in; for an additional 50% of the Standard Self-Service fees, one of our expert technicians will correct your colours to make sure they’re properly neutral and check that the blacks are black, the whites, white.
 This quick expert judgement could make all the difference to your final print and help to avoid any disappointment.

 Sizes will vary according to the original format that the image was shot in.
 Print sizes stated are a guide to the paper size that the image is printed on.
 All images will be printed with borders.

 All photographic printing, mounting, bespoke framing and delivery and is carried out by Metro Imaging Ltd in London, to the highest professional standards.
 In the event of a query with your order please email us on email@example.com or call us on 020 7865 0000

 The colour of your prints is liable to vary from the colours seen on screen depending on the calibration of your monitor compared to the original file supplied by the photographer.
 All prints are produced individually by expert technicians at Metro Imaging.

 Please allow up to five working days for prints and from 10 days after print time for mounted and framed prints.